 Are you looking to build your skills over the Summer?

-The Museum of East Anglian Life is offering opportunities for 6 young people (17-18-year-olds) from Stowmarket South in the Summer of 2018 as part of our Fording the Gap Internships.
+The Museum of East Anglian Life is offering opportunities for 6 young people (17-18-year-olds) in the Summer of 2018 as part of our Fording the Gap Internships.

-Whether you’re interested in organisational Marketing and Social Media, Learning and working with children or working Museum Collections and digitisation, you’ll gain professional and personal skills development.
+Whether you’re interested in organisational Marketing and Social Media, Learning and working with children or working Museum Collections and digitisation, you’ll gain professional and personal skills development, as well as invaluable experience that for a CV or UCAS application.

 Each intern will receive a bursary of £600 as well as taking part in a residential visit to London to visit other museums and the theatre and will take part in familiarisation trips to universities.
 Each intern will have their own personal mentor to help them reflect on their progress and achieve their potential with a personal leadership plan and portfolio.